Copyright © 2024 Kees Krijnen

 Clock synchronization

 The master/slave nodes clock synchronization starts when all devices are powered up and (redundant) physical links have been established.
 The SR2CB master sends a clock synchronization command to one of the adjacent (ring clockwise or counterclockwise) connected slave nodes and counts the delay (10ns resolution) until this slave node returns this message (TX/RX data valid signal).
 This command could be sent repeated two, four or eight times; each time after the RX data valid signal is low again.
 The calculated delay is the delay count divided by 2 times the number of delay samples (1, 2, 4 or 8) and sent to the slave node with a clock sync delay set command.
 The delay sent is a 28-bit 24.4 fractional value where the upper 24-bit represent the determined 10ns resolution delay.
-The slave node also returns this delay set message and stops returning received (clock sync) command messages afterwards, but will start passing status messages reveived from slave nodes with higher node positions.
+The slave node also returns this delay set message and stops returning received (clock sync) command messages afterwards, but will start passing status messages received from slave nodes with higher node positions.
 All messages returned by slave nodes are status messages, the command bit in the C/S word has been reset.

 The SR2CB master continues sending a clock sync delay set command to the adjacent node (ring clockwise or counterclockwise) until all slave nodes have replied with a delay set status message.
 The master determines the last slave node by checking the slave node positions in the returned messages.
 The master receives messages from both RX ports (passed command and returned status messages).
-When the returned slave node position does not increment anymore, this node position indicates the last slave node postition in the open ring.
+When the returned slave node position does not increment anymore, this node position indicates the last slave node position in the open ring.
 The received command messages from the other RX port directly indicate the number of slave nodes.
 When a slave node could not establish a physical link with its own adjacent node, it flips the direction bit (ring L/R) in the returned node word, indicating a broken ring.
 This is also clear when the master receives no command messages from the other RX port (or this TX/RX port could not establish a physical link).

-Each of the slave nodes determine the delay to the adjacent node by passing the master clock synchronization command messages, count the delay until the adjacent node returnes the message and calculate the delay as the SR2CB master does.
+Each of the slave nodes determine the delay to the adjacent node by passing the master clock synchronization command messages, count the delay until the adjacent node returns the message and calculate the delay as the SR2CB master does.
 The clock sync delay set command is sent to the adjacent node when its own delay (delay time from master) has been set and the delay to the adjacent node has been calculated.
 Each slave node adds the calculated delay to the delay set before it sends the clock sync delay set command to the adjacent node.

 When the SR2CB master has collected the delays set from all slave nodes from one ring direction (clockwise or counterclockwise) it starts collecting the slave node delays set from the other ring direction.
 Each slave node provides two different delays set (except when there is a single slave node), depending on which master ring port the clock sync commands are received from.
 The SR2CB master sends a clock reset command to both rings when the delays set have been collected from both rings and resets its own 10ns resolution clock counter.
 Each slave node has two internal 68-bit (64.4 fractional - the 64 bit represents 10ns resolution) clock counters, one for each RX port.
 Those counters are reset on receipt of the clock reset command message.